jli05/jli05.github.io/_posts/2024-03-23-Nginx-Unit-https-Config.md

 }
 ```

-To rewrite http request into https request, change the listen on port 80,
+To rewrite http request into https request, change the listener on port 80,

 ```json
 {